 If you like a topping with more texture, add about 1/2 cup of rolled oats or some chopped pecans.

 2 1/2 to 3 pounds peaches

-1/4 cup brown sugar (packed)
+1/4 cup packed brown sugar

 1 cup all-purpose flour

 1 cup granulated sugar

-1/2 teaspoon salt
+1/2 teaspoon kosher salt

 1/2 teaspoon ground cinnamon

 1 large egg

 Peel the Peaches

-- Put the peaches in the boiling water and boil for about 10 to 20 seconds, or just until you notice splits in the skin.
+Bring a large pot of water to a boil.
+Put peaches in boiling water and boil for about 10 to 20 seconds, or just until there are splits in the skin.

-- Remove the pits and slice the peaches thinly.
+Remove pits and slice peaches thinly.

 Prepare the Peach Crumble

-- Butter a 1 1/2-quart baking dish.
+Preheat the oven to 375 F. Butter a 1 1/2-quart baking dish.

-- Sprinkle the crumb mixture evenly over the peach filling.
+Sprinkle crumb mixture evenly over peach filling.

-- Drizzle the melted butter evenly over the crumb topping.
+Drizzle melted butter evenly over crumb topping.